 - This section assumes you are starting with a Kerberos-enabled cluster.
-See Solr Authentication on page 108 for instructions for setting up Search with Kerberos.
-See Configuring Authentication for general steps to set up Kerberos. - 2.
+See Search Authentication for instructions for setting up Search with Kerberos.
+See the CDH Security Guide for general steps to set up Kerberos: CDH 5 instructions. - 2.
 Choose the host you will use for the proxy server.
-Based on the Kerberos setup procedure, it should already have an entry solr/proxy\host@realm in its keytab.
-If not, review the initial Kerberos configuration steps on each host running Solr as described in Solr Authentication on page 108. - 3.
-Cloudera Manager:
+Based on the Kerberos setup procedure, it should already have an entry solr/proxy_host@realm in its keytab.
+If not, go back over the initial Kerberos configuration steps to the keytab on each host running solr as described in Search Authentication. - 3.
+Copy the keytab file from the proxy host to all other hosts in the cluster that run the solr daemon.
+(For optimal performance, solr should be running on all DataNodes in the cluster.)
+Put the keytab file in a secure location on each of these other hosts.